ArthurSpirling/AJPS_Treaties_Replication/README.md

 - `pca01ajpsrep.rdata` which is the 'main' PCA scaled data for the treaties (specifically, in an object called `stringpcaAJPSrep`).
 This was created via the file `kpcastuff01.R`
 - `timetrend.R` produces the main change point results and plots.
 It needs access to `pca01ajpsrep.rdata`.
 Here, `plot.break()` should yield the relevant paper result.

 Warning: there are several packages/dependencies that I haven't checked in some years (in particular, in terms of the `tm` package and `kernlab`).
 So that may require some local attention!
+In addition, there are various pathways that will need to be switched, though those should be self explanatory.

 In addition, you will need:
 - the treaty texts themselves
 - metadata on the treaties

-Both of those things can be found (and are documented) on dataverse, [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=hdl:1902.1/17222)
+Both of those things can be found (and are documented) on Dataverse, [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=hdl:1902.1/17222)